 As recently announced, I have a book being released in January all about Folk Horror and its many related areas of interest.
 The book has been in the works for the last year or so though many of the arguments within have been growing now for several years.
 Though I’ll undoubtedly being doing the usual interview-esque things to coincide with the release in December and … Continue reading Folk Horror: Hours Dreadful and Things Strange (January, 2017)

 I first encountered the work of Tessa Farmer during a rainy daydream in Saatchi Gallery a few years back.
 It was a strange experience as, staring at her Swarm (2004) piece, it took a while to pinpoint exactly what was unnerving about the work.
 The discovery of a micro-agency controlling the taxidermic happenings in the form of Arthur Machen-like faeries is key to the enjoyment … Continue reading Responses: Tessa Farmer’s La Chasse (2016)

 I have been lucky enough to have this year’s Halloween film, No Diggin’ Here – a film about M.R.
 James, Aldeburgh and A Warning To The Curious – premiered on the BFI’s website.
-It was a Halloween treat that, until I saw it happen in full, I didn’t quite believe, but I count myself incredibly … Continue reading Short Film – No Diggin’ Here.
+It was a Halloween treat that, until I saw it happen in full, I didn’t quite believe, but I count myself incredibly lucky for such an opportunity.
+A few weeks back, the … Continue reading Short Film – No Diggin’ Here.

 There are few writers that figure more prominently in everything I do than the teller of beautiful Edwardian ghost stories, M.R.
 James.
 Alongside W.G.
 Sebald, J.G.
 Ballard, Alan Garner and Virginia Woolf, his writing holds a great power over me with its familiar yet unfamiliar worlds.
-His writing preys upon my mind at regular intervals, … Continue reading Trailer – No Diggin’ Here.
+His writing preys upon my mind at regular intervals, even outside of the Christmas period from which they were … Continue reading Trailer – No Diggin’ Here.

 This paper was originally given at The Alchemical Landscape conference at Girton College Cambridge, 07/07/2016.
 Though more well known for work as a film editor associated with the Free Cinema Movement of the late 1950s, and for cutting work on several films by Lindsay Anderson including If….
 (1968) and O’ Lucky Man!
-(1973), David Gladwell … Continue reading Rurality In Folk Horror And The Films of David Gladwell.
+(1973), David Gladwell is a director in his own right; a cinematic outsider … Continue reading Rurality In Folk Horror And The Films of David Gladwell.

 At the recent Alchemical Landscape conference in Cambridge, there was some interesting analysis of the portrayal of landscape in the opening sequence of Alan Clarke’s Play For Today episode, Penda’s Fen (1974).
-The point in the analysis was to show the subversive nature of the opening in regards to its melding of two potentially differing realities … Continue reading Wire and Grass: Landscape Binaries in Television and Reality.
+The point in the analysis was to show the subversive nature of the opening in regards to its melding of two potentially differing realities of English landscape; on the one hand, the typical pastoral … Continue reading Wire and Grass: Landscape Binaries in Television and Reality.

 This is an edited version of the paper given at Spirits Of Place in Calderstones Park, Liverpool 02/04/2016.
 My thanks to John Reppion and Leah Moore for organising the event and for to the other excellent speakers (Gill Hoffs, David Southwell, Gary Budden, Kenneth Brophy, Richard Macdonald, Ian “Cat” Vincent and Ramsey Campbell).
-Here’s to … Continue reading “Wyrd” Wirral – Spirits Of Place (02/04/2016)
+Here’s to the next one.
+There is strange landmass on the opposite … Continue reading “Wyrd” Wirral – Spirits Of Place (02/04/2016)

 “When I was not confined to the house, I would spend my days and my nights on the Edge.” – Alan Garner (1997, p.12).
 On a frosty but sunny January morning, I was making my way along the M56 towards Macclesfield.
-The pilgrimage was not one of unique exploration but one of repetition; I was … Continue reading Wanders: Alan Garner’s Edge And Cadellin’s Home.
+The pilgrimage was not one of unique exploration but one of repetition; I was treading my own ghost steps to a place I had … Continue reading Wanders: Alan Garner’s Edge And Cadellin’s Home.

 In October I released a ghost story for Halloween.
 It was partly inspired by Algernon Blackwood’s The Willows, but the majority of its actual narrative structure (especially in terms of character) came from a short story of my own inspired as well by Blackwood’s story.
 As it’s near Christmas, the original story is presented below.
 It’s very typically Jamesian and should be read late at night … Continue reading Salthouse Marshes (Ghost Story).